Honouring the independent spirit of our ancestors while ensuring the well-being of our future generations

-Recognizing that respect for Indigenous knowledges, cultures and traditional practices contributes to sustainable and equitable development and proper management of the environment, LSAMCA is committed to having a direct and active role in caring for the relationships that have been entrusted in us within our traditional territory.
+LSAMCA understands that Indigenous knowledges, cultures and traditional practices are important contributors to sustainable development and proper management of the environment.
+As a Section 35 rights-bearing community, we are committed to continuing to play an active role in caring for relationships that have been entrusted to us within our traditional territory.

 Lac Ste.
 Anne Métis Community Association